South Dakota Spousal Support Calculator

 SD Supreme Court Case No. 28356

-Established that South Dakota courts have broad discretion in determining spousal support amounts and duration.
-The Court emphasized that maintenance decisions should be based on the specific facts of each case rather than rigid formulas.
+Established that South Dakota courts have broad discretion in determining spousal support amounts and duration, rejecting rigid formulas.

 Modifying Maintenance in South Dakota